Debate

 We have no evidence of that

-PlayfulRainbow616 was declared as the winner of this debate.
+PlayfulRainbow616 was declared the winner of this debate.

 In this debate about whether there should be a global treaty banning lethal autonomous weapons (LAWs), PlayfulRainbow616 represented the Pro stance, while AngelicalPeninsula235 argued against the need for such a treaty.
 PlayfulRainbow616 began with a comprehensive argument highlighting the ethical, security, and accountability threats that LAWs pose.
 They effectively used historical examples like arms races to underscore the potential risks and the need for a preventive global agreement to maintain international stability and uphold ethical warfare norms.
 In response, AngelicalPeninsula235's arguments were insufficiently developed.
 Their opening statement 'That sucks' lacked substance and failed to engage with the complexity of the issue.
 Even in their rebuttal, stating 'We have no evidence of that,' AngelicalPeninsula235 neither provided counter-evidence nor addressed the specific risks related to LAWs presented by Pro.
 They missed an opportunity to challenge the feasibility and effectiveness of a global treaty or argue potential benefits of LAWs more comprehensively.
 Conversely, Pro maintained logical consistency, stressing the importance of preemptive action and international cooperation to manage the evolving risks of autonomous weapons.
 Considering the depth and logical coherence of PlayfulRainbow616's arguments against the superficial responses by AngelicalPeninsula235, the winner of this debate is clearly the Pro side.